Yashashwini-MV/DermaLens-SmartSkinSystem/README.md

 ## 🚀 Overview

 **DermaLens-AI** is a gesture-controlled dermatological system designed for hygienic and inclusive beauty try-ons.
-It evaluates skin condition, applies cosmetic overlays, and restores scarred / burnt areas using a **healthy-skin patch extraction algorithm** with inpainting.
+It evaluates skin condition, applies cosmetic overlays, and restores scarred/burnt areas using a **healthy-skin patch extraction algorithm** with inpainting.

-Built for individuals who avoid physical testers due to allergies, infections, or insecurity —
+Built for individuals who avoid physical testers due to allergies, infection risk, or insecurity —
 and for beauty stores & clinics seeking touch-free innovation.

 ---